kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 ### Symmetric Cookie Encryption

-Because the cookies are not encrypted, and pose a security risk when storing the cookies on the client side, we would want to enable cookie encryption.
+Because the cookies are not encrypted, and pose a security risk when attackers manipulate the values of the cookies.
+Encrypting those values prevents attackers from manipulating the cookie values.
-Using the configuration in the previous step, we can configure configure the settings to encrypt the cookie values as well, using the new `cipherConfig`.
+Using the configuration in the previous step, we can configure the settings to encrypt the cookie values, using the `cipherConfig` attribute.
 This is available in Gloo v1.15.0 and later.
 You can generate a key using the following command `glooctl create secret encryptionkey --name my-encryption-key --key "an example of an encryption key1"`.
 Then you can set the `keyRef` for the generated `encryptionkey`.
 NOTE: that the key has to be 32 bytes in length for it to work.
 The encryption only works on cookie sessions, this is not applied to redis sessions.

 {{< highlight yaml "hl_lines=2-5" >}}
 session: